DHRUVvkdv/RAG-Chatbot-Backend/README.md

   Done:
   Made feature to keep track of processed files, deployed to AWS, source as a google link set up, setup local api to download all ids and name, made it usable by local chatbot to store in the memory.
+  feat: added drive metadata to the sources, added API adding drive links, for missing driveslinks, for corrupted drive links, modified to use SERVICE URL for Docker

   Questions tested: